Vetting is conducted by the National Vetting Bureau (formerly known as the Garda Central Vetting Unit).

 No. All decisions in respect of the suitability of applicants for positions in relevant organisations are the sole responsibility of the relevant organisation concerned.
 The National Vetting Bureau has no input into any decision made in any relevant organisation in respect of the suitability of an applicant for a position within such an organisation.

 The Act states that a relevant organisation shall not permit any person to undertake relevant work or activities on behalf of the organisation unless the organisation receives a vetting disclosure from the National Vetting Bureau in respect of that person.
-The only exception to this is where relevant organisations have in place a joint agreement in writing in accordance with Section 12 (3A) of the Act.
+There are 2 exceptions

 Yes.
 The written consent of the vetting subject must be obtained and the request must be forwarded in writing to the National Vetting Bureau.